justeattakeaway/pie/apps/pie-docs/src/components/radio-group/overview/overview.md

 ---

 ## Variations
-Radio groups can be laid out both horizontally and vertically depending on the use cas and the structure of the UI.
-Where possible, arrange the radio group vertically for easier reading.
+Radio groups can be laid out either vertically or horizontally depending on the use-case and the structure of the user interface.
+The default layout is vertical, and this is recommended for easier reading.

 ### Horizontal
 {% contentPageImage {